jeremyckahn/octopress/source/_posts/2012-07-15-being-a-css-at-keyframe-power-user.markdown

 JavaScript is powerful and versatile tool.
 And that's good, because it's all web developers have to work with.
 Especially [now](http://weblog.bocoup.com/javascript-arduino-programming-with-nodejs/) [that](https://github.com/charliesome/jsos/) [it's](https://github.com/grantgalitz/GameBoy-Online) [everywhere](http://nodejs.org/), we're really lucky that JavaScript is so flexible.
 We live in kind of a strange reality where there's almost nothing that JavaScript _can't_ do that another language can.
 However, it's kind of like a [multitool](http://www.multitool.org/) — it can do everything but it doesn't really excel at anything.
 Certain situations call for specialized tools, and animation is one of those.

 At first blush, animation doesn't seem like a "style" in the same sense that `border-radius` is a style.
 The taxonomy is a little broken, but so it goes with technology.
-CSS3 affords us APIs and performance that will eventually let us bring the web to life with interfaces that would make [Minority Report](http://www.youtube.com/watch?v=NwVBzx0LMNQ) jealous.
+CSS 3 affords us APIs and performance that will eventually let us bring the web to life with interfaces that would make [Minority Report](http://www.youtube.com/watch?v=NwVBzx0LMNQ) jealous.
 This article discusses how to optimize for performance and eye-catching motion.

 ## All hail the GPU